 Chalazion Prevention – How to Prevent a Chalazion Cyst

 Chalazion prevention is a hot topic among people who suffer from this condition.
-With the advancements in modern medicine and the more enlightened approach taken by alternative medicine these days, a chalazion cyst is nothing to be alarmed about.
+With the advancements in modern medicine and the more enlightened approach taken by alternative medicine these days, a chalazion cyst is nothing to be alarmed about, but it can be extremely frustrating when a chalazion keeps coming back.
 Those with these red bumps or nodules on their eyelids can choose from a wide array of chalazion treatment options that can include, among others, home care solutions like massages and warm compresses or pharmacological alternatives like antibiotic eye drops or ointments prescribed by your ophthalmologist.
 Also, there are homeopathic remedies for those who can wait for months before results are evident as well as surgical chalazion removal options for individuals who want the lesions to be gone within a day.

 However, nothing beats chalazion prevention.
 Not only is treatment expensive and time-consuming, it’s also taxing on an individual’s energy stores.
 If you’ve had a chalazion cyst before, you probably already know that there’s also a bigger chance of it recurring.
 Only preventive practices can save you the hassle of going through the whole draining treatment process again.

 Your hands come in contact with all kinds of things.
 You use them for handling food, cleaning your room, washing the dishes and laundry, flushing the toilet and picking up all sorts of things.

 As such, they harbor all sorts of germs all throughout the day.
 When your eyes get itchy, it’s instinctive to scratch them with our fingertips.
 Imagine yourself doing this right after you’ve just been playing with your beloved pooch!